 Our main concern in this chapter is to illustrate the "global" theory of circle maps, connected with universality properties of the whole irrational winding set.
 We shall see that critical global properties may be expressed via cycle expansions involving "local" renormalization critical exponents.
 The renormalization theory of critical circle maps demands rather tedious numerical computations, and our intuition is much facilitated by approximating circle maps by number-theoretic models.
-The models that arise in this way are by no means mathematically trivial, Figure 28.1: Unperturbed circle map (k = 0 in (28.1))with golden mean rotation number.

-they turn out to be related to number-theoretic abysses such as the Riemann conjecture, already in the context of the "trivial" models.
+The models that arise in this way are by no means mathematically trivial, they turn out to be related to number-theoretic abysses such as the Riemann conjecture, already in the context of the "trivial" models.